sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 *Question: What was the first object created?*

-## Add Additional Teachers
+## Add Additional Teachers or Admins

-In order to give additional addresses admin access, we can define a method to create and send additonal `TeacherCap` objects as the following:
+In order to give additional addresses admin access, we can simply define a method to create and send additonal `TeacherCap` objects as the following:

 ```rust
     public entry fun add_additional_teacher(_: &TeacherCap, new_teacher_address: address, ctx: &mut TxContext){